Today is Douglas Fairbanks, Jr.’s birthday. Here’s a re-post.

-Some actors seem to believe that unless they SHOW all the work they have done, their job is meaningless.
-And if you don’t congratulate them on all the work up there on the screen, they will most definitely remind you.
-“I worked with a Latvian lute-player for 8 months, and I also chopped off my pinkie toe, which really helped me get into the character.”
+Some actors seem to believe that unless they SHOW all the work they have done, their job is not worth doing.
+And if you don’t congratulate them on all the work up there on the screen, they will most definitely remind you of all that work.
+“I worked with a Latvian lute-player for 8 months, and I also gained 30 pounds which really helped me get into the character.”

-But ease is something that has always been under-rated, because it doesn’t make a show of itself, and it doesn’t look to be congratulated or noticed.
-The more splashy parts, where people limp and wear buck-teeth and apprentice with Latvian pig-farmers to get into character, get the most attention, because they DEMAND the attention.
-And that’s fine as well.
-Not placing a judgment on it.
+Ease is something that has always been under-rated because it doesn’t make a show of itself, and it doesn’t look to be congratulated or noticed.
+The more splashy parts get the most attention because they DEMAND the attention.
+That’s all fine.
 Many great performances are of the “splashy” variety.
-Daniel Day-Lewis in My Left Foot.
-Meryl Streep in Sophie’s Choice.

-I really love, however, the actors who stroll through their parts, making it look as natural as breathing.
+However, I really love the actors who stroll through their parts nonchalantly, charmingly, easily, making it look as natural as breathing.

-Morning Glory, which gave Katharine Hepburn the first of her four Academy Awards, is really a vehicle for her.
-I’ve seen the performance criticized, and I can understand the criticisms, although I think Hepburn is actually doing more subtle work than she is given credit for here.
-This character is a broken woman.
-Although the film ends in triumph, it’s mitigated by the fact that her monologue about how she is not afraid of “being a morning glory” is said to a washed-up actress, who is now a wardrobe mistress – a woman who had once been an up-and-coming star.
 Fame is fleeting.
-I don’t believe that Eva Lovelace’s fame is built to last – she is too fragile – she is not destined to be the next Ellen Terry or the next Sarah Bernhardt.
-Those women had thicker skins than Eva.
-She very well might end up as a wardrobe mistress, a forgotten “morning glory”, and to me the ending is more ominous than happy, despite the swelling positive music.
-Hepburn, in my opinion, is NOT playing the triumph.
-She is playing the defiant belief in ONLY the moment – which is lovely, sure, but on deeper examination it is what will be her downfall.
-The part is a showy part, with a naive open-faced beginning, a cautious and sad middle, interspersed with a big drunk scene at a party where she does not one but TWO Shakespearean monologues, and then a sudden rise-to-the-top ending.
-The role capitalizes on Hepburn’s strengths – her somewhat mannered way of speaking (much more marked early in her career), her blinkered ambition, her intelligence (she could never play dumb, and when she tried she was terrible), her self-centeredness, her theatricality and the vague sense of unreal-ness that Hepburn had back then, perfect for the playing of an actress wannabe who lives primarily in a fantasy world.
+I don’t believe that Eva Lovelace’s fame will be of the long-lasting variety that Hepburn herself enjoyed.
+Lovelace is too fragile, she is not destined to be the next Ellen Terry or the next Sarah Bernhardt.
+Those women had thick skins.
+Eva Lovelace very well might end up as a wardrobe mistress herself, a forgotten “morning glory.”
+The ending of the film feels more ominous than happy, despite the swelling positive music.
+Hepburn does not play the triumph.
+She plays the defiant, almost mad belief in ONLY the moment- lovely, sure, but on deeper examination it is what will be her downfall.
+Eva Lovelace is a showy part for Hepburn: it has a naive open-faced beginning, a cautious and sad middle, interspersed with a big drunk scene at a party where she does not one but TWO Shakespearean monologues, and then a sudden rise-to-the-top ending.
+The role capitalized on Hepburn’s strengths: her somewhat mannered way of speaking (much more marked early in her career), her blinkered ambition, her intelligence (she could not play dumb, and when she tried she was terrible), her self-centeredness, her theatricality and the vague sense of unreal-ness that Hepburn had back then, perfect for the playing of an actress-wannabe who lives primarily in a fantasy world.
 Hepburn was born to play such a part.